 How To - Subscribe / Unsubscribe:

 We sent this e-mail because your e-mail preferences indicate you would like to receive Customer Service and Operational Updates from Delta.
-To modify your e-mail options, or unsubscribe from this service, please visit http://www.delta.com/emailprograms and enter your SkyMiles account number and PIN.
+To modify your e-mail options, or unsubscribe from this service, please visit http://www.delta.com/emailprograms and enter your SkyMiles account number and Password or PIN.

 This e-mail message and its contents are copyrighted and are proprietary products of Delta Air Lines, Inc. Any unauthorized use, reproduction, or transfer of this message or its contents, in any medium, is strictly prohibited.